 If you’re coming here from a link I’ve shared, WordCamps are conferences for WordPress.
-I’m very involved in the WordPress events community, so I wanted to highlight some ways for our events to be more accessible for people with disabilities.
-In the past year or so, web accessibility has finally been getting the attention it needs.
-Last […]
+I’m very involved in the WordPress events community, so I wanted to highlight some ways for our events to be more accessible for people with disabilities. [skip the intro, give me the tips!]
+In the past year or so, web accessibility has finally […]

 Last weekend I attended “Hack MS”, a hackathon aimed at reducing stress for people with Multiple Sclerosis.
 My mom has MS, so I decided to finally attend a “proper” hackathon (as opposed to hack days, givecamp, etc).
 I’m happy with the product I ended up with, and extra happy that my teammate was OK with releasing […]